Contributed By Barnes & Thornburg LLP

 The L visa is reserved for international companies wishing to transfer executives, managers, or specialized workers to the USA.
 A business operating in at least one foreign country may wish to consider whether common ownership and control (at least 51%) exists with the foreign entity and the existing or planned US operation.
 If common ownership and control exists, the organization may be able to transfer specialized knowledge or managerial and executive employees from the foreign operation to the US entity after one year of qualifying service abroad.

-Another option for visa sponsorship for companies is the H-1B visa.
-These visas are generally reserved for specialty occupations – those occupations requiring at least a relevant bachelor’s degree.
-However, demand far exceeds the number of available H-1B visa slots and new H-1B slots are typically used within the first few days of filing each federal fiscal year.
-H-1B is potentially available for foreign workers where the position to be filled is a specialty occupation and for which the foreign worker has earned at least a relevant bachelor’s degree or the foreign equivalent.
-Some exceptions exist to this quota system in that workers previously granted an H-1B in the last six years may be exempt from the cap, while some university and research or nonprofit employers may not be subject to the cap.
-Because workers who were previously counted under the cap are not again subject to the cap within those six years, many organizations take advantage of this to hire existing H-1B workers from other organizations (which also means an organization could easily lose an H-1B to another entity as well).
-A relatively new exception to the cap exists for entities having a formal affiliation agreement with a university or research institution; structured correctly, this can be a valuable tool for H-1B for an otherwise-cap-subject employer.
+H-1B visas are generally reserved for specialty occupations – those occupations requiring at least a relevant bachelor’s degree.
+Demand far exceeds the number of available H-1B visa slots and new H-1B slots are typically used within the first few days of filing each federal fiscal year.
+An H-1B is potentially available for foreign workers where the position to be filled is a specialty occupation and for which the foreign worker has earned at least a relevant bachelor’s degree or the foreign equivalent.
+Some exceptions exist to this quota system in that workers granted an H-1B in the last six years may be exempt from the cap, while some university and research or nonprofit employers may not be subject to the cap.
+A relatively new exception to the cap exists for entities having a formal affiliation agreement with a university or research institution; structured correctly, this can be a valuable tool for H-1B for an otherwise cap-subject employer.

 The NAFTA Professional (TN) visa allows employers to sponsor citizens of Canada and Mexico for employment in the USA in a professional capacity.
 To be eligible for a TN visa, the profession must be on the NAFTA list and the employee must satisfy the qualifications for eligibility for employment in that profession.

-Another option for visa sponsorship is the E visa.
 The E visa category includes treaty traders and treaty investors who come to the USA under a treaty of commerce and navigation between the USA and the country of which the treaty trader or investor is a citizen or national, and some employees of the treaty trader or treaty investor.
 This category also includes Australian specialty workers – similar to an H-1B visa.
-To qualify as an employee of a treaty trader or treaty investor, the general requirements are that the employee share the same nationality as the employer, and that the employee be engaged in the duties of an executive, manager, or specialized worker.
+The general requirements are that the employee share the same nationality as the employer, and that the employee be engaged in the duties of an executive, manager, or specialized worker.

-Another source of professional employees is new foreign graduates of US colleges and universities.
 While some of these recent graduates are hired in H-1B or some other moderate-term employment status, many are employed for a short time, post-graduation, in Optional Practical Training (OPT) status.
-This is a process by which the college or university, in coordination with US immigration agencies, may grant up to 12 months of practical training authorization (minus time spent working as a student) in order for the individual to work in a field related to his or her studies.
-This is a relatively simple and inexpensive option for employers, albeit very short-term.
-At the end of this time, the employer must discontinue employing the person, or move him or her to another status, such as H-1B status.
-However, for graduates in certain STEM fields, the initial 12 months of OPT may be extended by up to 24 months, if the college or university agrees.
-Important aspects of this authorization include the requirement that the employer develop a specific training plan, the job to be done must be one of the approved STEM occupational fields on the government list (and must be related to the field that the person studied), and the employer must be a participant in e-Verify.
-E-Verify is not required for the initial OPT employment, but an employer must participate in e-Verify to utilize STEM OPT.
-Decisions about location of hiring sites and storage and maintenance of Form I-9 records may also be impacted by the decision to utilize e-Verify (or its mandatory use, where required).
+A college or university, in coordination with US immigration agencies, may grant up to 12 months of practical training authorization (minus time spent working as a student) in order for the individual to work in a field related to his or her studies.
+At the end of this time, the employer must either discontinue employing the person, or move him or her to another status, such as H-1B status.
+However, for graduates in certain STEM fields, the initial 12 months of OPT may be extended by up to an additional 24 months of STEM OPT, if the college or university agrees.
+E-Verify is not required for the initial OPT employment, but an employer must participate in E-Verify to qualify to utilize STEM OPT.

 Maintenance of Status and Compliance Issues

-Compliance with Form I-9 requirements, and regulations governing employment visas have increased in importance in the past several years.
-Federal agencies such as ICE and the Department of Labor have greatly increased their investigation and routine compliance monitoring, as well as having expanded methods for the general public or interested parties to report violations.
-Fraud, noncompliance and even some unintentional errors can lead to the loss or denial of work authorization, large fines, and even criminal charges for responsible management or ownership.
-This stresses the importance of accurately completing immigration and Form I-9 documents, correcting any errors, and ensuring that any terms and conditions of the visa classification are followed and that any material changes are examined for potential consequences.
-A robust system of tracking Form I-9 expiration dates and compliance and for monitoring and requesting or renewing any needed work authorizations is necessary.
-Most employment authorization documents and non-immigrant employment visas need to be periodically renewed, and many classifications have a maximum number of years for which they may be used.
-Many are also employer and location specific and do not directly transfer to another employer, or even another job within the same employer.
-As a part of certain processes, such as H-1B and labor certification, as well as the H2 program for filling temporary or seasonal needs, information such as the job availability and wage or wage range may be required to be disclosed publicly via prominent posting or notice to the relevant union.
+Compliance with Form I-9 requirements and regulations governing employment visas have increased in importance.
+Federal agencies, such as ICE and the Department of Labor, have greatly increased their investigation and routine compliance monitoring, as well as expanding methods for the general public or interested parties to report violations.
+Fraud, noncompliance, and even some unintentional errors can lead to the loss or denial of work authorization, large fines, and, in the most egregious cases, criminal charges for responsible management or ownership.
+This stresses the importance of accurately completing immigration and Form I-9 documents, correcting any errors, ensuring that any terms and conditions of the visa classification are followed and that any material changes are examined for potential consequences, and maintaining a robust system of tracking Form I-9 expiration dates and compliance, and for monitoring and requesting or renewing any needed work authorizations.

-If an entity purchases a non-union business or starts up a business, to the extent the company desires to remain union-free, the importance of hiring a strong HR and employee relations staff who can establish a positive culture and get buy-in from the managers cannot be overstated.
+To remain union-free, it is critical to establish a positive culture and get buy-in from your leadership team.
 The vast majority of union campaigns start because of perceived toxicity in the workplace (eg, favoritism or no outlets for employees to express their views).
 Being union-free vests the organization with the autonomy to make decisions about policies and other terms and conditions of employment.
 If the employees are represented by a union and/or ever vote a union into the workplace, an employer has a legal obligation to bargain virtually every potential change to workers’ terms and conditions of employment with the union.
-Accordingly, many employers strive to remain union-free to enjoy maximum flexibility.
+Accordingly, many employers strive to remain union-free in order to enjoy maximum flexibility.

-After a conditional offer of employment has been made, the employer may conduct a post-offer medical examination, provided that this is required of all applicants for the position.
-However, to withdraw an offer of employment, the employer must be able to demonstrate that the individual is unable to perform the essential functions of the job, even with reasonable accommodations.
-Thus, to the extent that post-offer testing is to be completed, employers should ensure that the components of the test directly correlate to the essential functions of the position.
+After a conditional offer of employment has been made, the employer may then conduct a post-offer medical examination, provided that this is required of all applicants for the position.
+To withdraw an offer of employment, the employer must be able to demonstrate that the individual is unable to perform the essential functions of the job in question, even with reasonable accommodations.

 The Genetic Information Nondiscrimination Act (GINA) similarly imposes restrictions on employers during the hiring process (and afterward), making it unlawful for employers to request genetic information with respect to employees.
 Because genetic information is defined broadly to include family medical history, employers should ensure that any post-offer medical examinations, even those conducted by occupational doctors, do not elicit this information.